jaredmiller219/AppDock/DOCUMENTATION.md

 4. `NSWorkspace.didLaunchApplicationNotification` inserts new apps at the front of the list.
 5. `DockView` renders the grid and handles interactions (activation, context menu, remove).

+## Notifications and Observers

+- `NSWorkspace.didLaunchApplicationNotification` inserts new apps at the front.
+- `NSApplication.didResignActiveNotification` dismisses context menus.
+- A local notification is used to dismiss context menus when tapping outside.

 ## Testing Strategy

 - **AppDockTests** covers logic-level behaviors with local stubs and mocks.
 - **AppDockUITests** provides the Xcode template UI test scaffolding and a launch screenshot baseline.

+## Testing Matrix

+### Unit Tests (Logic)

+- Sorting, filtering, and icon sizing in `getRecentApplications()`.
+- Launch insertion and de-duplication in `handleLaunchedApp(_:)`.
+- Dock padding math and removal index adjustment.
+- Command-click context menu state toggling.

+### UI Tests (Launch)

+- App launches and is running (foreground or background).
+- Launch screenshot captured after startup.

+### Integration Test Ideas

+- Launch app, open popover, verify dock grid exists.
+- Trigger command-click with simulated input (if possible) to open context menu.
+- Open and close the popover repeatedly to check animations and dismissal.
+- Open a test app, ensure it appears at the top of the dock list.

+## Edge Case Checklist

+- Running app missing bundle identifier or launch date is filtered out.
+- Running app missing localized name or bundle URL is ignored.
+- App is the same bundle as AppDock itself (ignored in launch handler).
+- Duplicate bundle identifier launches are de-duplicated.
+- Empty list is padded to a fixed 3x4 grid.
+- Removing an item adjusts the active context menu index correctly.

+## Troubleshooting

+### Menu Bar Icon Not Showing

+- Ensure `makeStatusBarImage()` returns a valid image.
+- Verify `statusBarItem.button?.image` is set in `applicationDidFinishLaunching`.

+### Popover Does Not Appear

+- Verify `statusBarItem.button` is non-nil.
+- Check `popover.contentSize` and `popover.show(...)` positioning.

+### App Does Not Reactivate

+- Confirm the bundle identifier is valid and app URL is found.
+- Some apps may ignore activation when sandboxed or in special states.

+### Minimized Windows Not Restoring

+- Some apps require Accessibility APIs to explicitly unminimize.
+- Consider adding an AX-based restore path if this is a requirement.

+## Future Enhancements

+- Optional removal of quit apps after a timeout or on next launch.
+- Accessibility-based window unminimize for consistent restoration.
+- User-configurable grid sizing and sorting.
+- Theming for icons, labels, and context menu appearance.

 ## File Reference